-Longford is our home, where we have lived and farmed for over forty years.
+Longford is our home, where we have lived and farmed for several generations.
 Longford Hideaway consists of two rentals: the Cottage (2-4 adults) and the Greathouse (2-6 adults).

 The Greathouse is a vacation villa (approx 2000 sq. ft.) that was the main residence on an old estate.
 The Greathouse served as our family home for thirty years, and was recently cleared out and renovated to be an historic rental unit with modern conveniences.
 It is furnished and still contains a few family pieces.
 We love food, so the Greathouse has a fantastic brand new full size kitchen with pretty tile and mahogany counters.
 We love the views around our house of the gardens and orchards, the sea and the South shore’s rounded hills, so we built a wraparound covered gallery on three sides of the house to catch the breezes and enjoy watching the hummingbirds.

 The Cottage is a small(525 sq. ft.), cozy cottage that sits apart from the main greathouse on an old estate.
 The Cottage is like an extension of our own home in that we keep it very clean, and we built and furnished it to be a comfortable and cheerful place for family and guests alike.
 We love to cook, so the Cottage has a wonderful full size kitchen with pretty tile counters.
 We love the grassy pastures, the sea and the South shore’s rounded hills around our home, so we built shaded decks around and above the Cottage beside the pool to enjoy tropical breezes, views, and outdoor cooking.